nus-cs2103-AY2324S1/ip/docs/README.md

 ### Listing all tasks: `list`

-List all the tasks you have added to your task list.
+List all the tasks that have been added to the task list.

 **Format:** `list`